Blow for CWI as South Africa rules out Caribbean series

 “Sri Lanka also [postponed].
 I expect that once things get up and running, our team, on the men's side, I would say from November onwards, if all goes well, it will be a really busy period for South African cricket, probably playing in times that we haven't played before and trying to cram in a lot of the missed tours.”

-South Africa were scheduled to play two Tests and five Twenty20 Internationals from July 23 to August 16 before the COVID-19 pandemic halted cricket across the globe.
+South Africa were scheduled to play two Tests and five Twenty20 Internationals from July 23 to August 16 before the novel coronavirus pandemic halted cricket across the globe.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive